DKISTDC/dkist/docs/tutorial/5_downloading_data.md

 ### The Globus web app

-Many of you will already be familiar with using the [Globus web app](https://app.globus.org/) to download data.
-If you are not, you should read through the [getting started docs here](https://docs.globus.org/how-to/get-started/).
+If you are not already familiar with using the [Globus web app](https://app.globus.org/) to download data, you should read through the [getting started docs here](https://docs.globus.org/how-to/get-started/).
-We will not be using the web app significantly for this workshop, and generally we don't recommend downloading data this way, since the user tools are better suited to navigating the quantities of data that DKIST provides.
+We will not be using the web app significantly for this tutorial, and generally we don't recommend downloading data this way, since the user tools are better suited to navigating the quantities of data that DKIST provides.
 However, we will be going over how to use the web app now so that we can demonstrate some of the underlying concepts.

 **Endpoints** (also called **Collections** in the web app) are locations registered with Globus for data transfer.